FlagOpen/FlagScale/tools/monitor/README.md

 - Sends corresponding abnormal information prompt emails based on log analysis results, including sample content for clarity.
 - Configurable check interval.

+## Run

+The monitoring program runs on the user's local machine.

 ## Prerequisites

 Before running the script, ensure you have a password-free SSH login to the remote host.

 ## Installation